saymrwulf/transformers/notes.md

-2023-02-10T19:54:00 - Late-night bugfix on financial RL environment (transformers) 2023-02-10T19:49:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2023-02-10T19:11:00 - Late-night bugfix on financial RL environment (transformers)
+2023-02-10T19:54:00 - Late-night bugfix on financial RL environment (transformers) 2023-02-10T19:49:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2023-02-10T19:11:00 - Late-night bugfix on financial RL environment (transformers) 2023-02-16T18:30:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers)